gngn18/Py-Trade/README.md

 It continues on to remove the unecessary data and calculate the TWAP of the price in order to provide the user with more accurate prices, and less noise.
 The final TWAP price is more closely accurate to what execution price could be throughout the trading day.

 Algorithm uses a DC algo from an SSRN research paper.
 Calculates percent changes above and below a specific threshold to identify extending trends.
+Stores strings and floats in a Pandas DataFrame, cannot plot the strings but can plot the floats (using arrows for BUY and SELL).
+Also it is calculating the changes based off of the TWAP prices to try and increase "purchasing accuracy"
+Working on adding more functions to be able to plot the data once it is called upon.